Skip to content

 For more information, see Using Admin UI.

-You need to create a JWT token to get proper authorization to try out the endpoints.
+You need to create a JWT token and use it to get proper authorization to try out the endpoints.
 Without proper authorization, you can try executing the endpoints, but you will get an access error.

 2. Select your server from the Servers drop-down list.